-I-499 Portfolio/Service Learning Capstone
+I-499 PORTFOLIO/SERVICE LEARNING CAPSTONE

 This course will guide the student through the process of developing a professional portfolio, which consists of a resume, cover letter, and a sampling of course work in the student's areas of concentration.
 The student may also complete a service learning component related to his or her areas of professional concentration.
+Offered every semester.